Jawad Boulos: In Tripoli

 After the proclamation of the State of Greater Lebanon in 1920, Boulos returned to his hometown and settled in Tripoli.
 His legal studies led him to the bar.
 However, his taste for literature and politics also manifested itself very early in him with a vigor that never waned thereafter.

-In 1933 and 1938, Boulous was elected president of the Bar Association of North Lebanon.
-His oratorical talent, his friendliness, his personal charm and his vast culture allowed him to exert a remarkable influence on the Lebanese socio-political evolution on the threshold of the Second World War.
-His study in Tripoli, which was the first of its kind in the history of North Lebanon, was the meeting place for the great minds of the time and the elite of this region.

-Politics
+In 1933 and 1938, Boulos was elected president of the Bar Association of North Lebanon.

-In 1938, he was elected deputy of North Lebanon and he demonstrated an astonishing eloquence and a rare patriotism.
+In 1938, he was elected deputy of North Lebanon and he demonstrated eloquence and a rare patriotism.
 In 1943, he was appointed Minister of State in a triumvirate where he represented the Maronite community and held several portfolios, including foreign affairs.
-He had, with Dr. Ayoub Tabet and Emir Khaled Chehab, a responsibility and an overwhelming task to fulfill during this delicate period in the history of our country.
+Also participating in the triumvirate were Dr. Ayoub Tabet and Emir Khaled Chehab.

 Literary career

 As historian, his major works included the five-volume Les peuples et les civilisations du Proche-Orient and L'histoire du Liban et des pays environnants.

 In 1971, Boulos was nominated jointly with Georges Schéhadé for the Nobel Prize in Literature by academic Camille Aboussouan.